aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Commands:
-      configure  Configure a computer with one of the available transport types. delete     Configure the authentication information for a given computer... disable    Disable the computer for the given user. duplicate  Duplicate a computer.
+      configure  Configure a computer with one of the available transport types. delete     Configure the authentication information for a given computer. disable    Disable the computer for the given user. duplicate  Duplicate a computer.
       enable     Enable the computer for the given user.